-This is an unprecedented time for our country, and keeping communications going across the UK has never been more important.
-Broadband and landline services will play a vital role as we all adapt the way we live and communicate in the wake of the coronavirus.
+Keeping communications going across the UK has never been so important.
+Broadband and landline services have played a vital role as we have all been adapting the way we live and communicate due to the coronavirus.

 In March 2020, given the unique circumstances presented by the coronavirus, Ofcom explained its view that it would be legitimate for providers not to pay automatic compensation just as if the civil emergencies exception in the Automatic Compensation Scheme applies.